maidsafe/rfcs/proposed/0006-Launcher.md

     ... etc.,
 ]
 ```
 - The format of the config file will be CBOR (compact-binary-object-representation).
-The name of the config file should be `.launcher-local-config-file`.
+The name of the local config file should be `<LOCAL-CONFIG-FILE> = .launcher-local-config-file`.
 The config file location flowchart shall be same as that of `crust` crate's.

 **step 2:** User activates the app (eg., double click) from within the Launcher.

-**step 3:** Launcher checks the App-ID, reads the path from the local config file that it made and starts the app as an independent process.
+**step 3:** Launcher checks the App-ID, reads the path from the `<LOCAL-CONFIG-FILE>` that it made and starts the app as an independent process.
 The Launcher supplies a random port on which it will listen to this app via command line options.

 ./path/to/XYZ --launcher “port:33000;protocol:udp”